 Campus Student Conduct

 The Shepherd University Office of Student Conduct addresses all violations of the Student Code of Conduct by holding each individual appropriately accountable.
 Student Conduct works closely with the University Police, Residence Life, and Campus Security Authorities to maintain student safety.
 However, the campus student conduct system process exists apart from and in addition to the West Virginia criminal justice system.
 Institutional discipline for any criminal offense is not dependent on prosecution or conviction in the state or federal courts.
 In addition to upholding the laws of the nation, state, and locality, students must uphold the Code of Conduct, fully outlined in the Student Handbook.

-The campus student conduct system is designed to maintain safety, order and due process on campus.
-Students charged with an alleged violation are informed of their due process rights on a University campus.
+The campus student conduct system is designed to maintain safety, order, and due process on campus.
+Students charged with an alleged violation are informed of their due process rights on Shepherd University’s campus.
 Students charged may choose an administrative sanction or a campus student conduct board hearing, where three impartial individuals will hear and decide the case.

 The procedures and appeals process are outlined in the Student Handbook.
-The maximum penalty assessed in the campus student conduct system is expulsion from Shepherd University and possible expulsion from other West Virginia public universities and colleges.
-Other outcomes include warnings, community service, mandated substance use or anger management education programs, restitution, restrictions, disciplinary probation, or other outcomes appropriate for the violation.
+The maximum penalty assessed in the campus student conduct system is expulsion from Shepherd University.
+Other outcomes include warnings, community restitution, mandated substance use or anger management education programs, campus or building restrictions, disciplinary probation, and/or other outcomes appropriate to the violation.

 The Office of Student Conduct at Shepherd University maintains and reinforces a safe and equitable community where the rights of all students are protected by upholding institutional policies and procedures.
 In circumstances where the behaviors or actions of individual students, student groups, or student organizations do not meet the guidelines set by the Student Code of Conduct, the Office of Student Conduct pursues the resolution of policy violations in an equitable, timely, and unbiased manner through due process.
 Within this process, the Office of Student Conduct promotes opportunities for appropriate educational and developmental learning using a restorative justice model.